Master stylist Martin Amis was the Mick Jagger of the literary world

 Amis was full of contradictions: claiming that “sexism is like racism: we all feel such impulses” while also insisting he was “a feminist”.
 Money certainly appealed to men more than women.
 His female characters, such as Self’s girlfriend Selina (who is described as offering “the frank promise of brothelly knowhow”), were pretty one-dimensional.
 His fiction also had problematic aspects when it came to diversity.
 “Amis would never win a racial sensitivity award… until Lionel Asbo, Black characters in his novels are peripheral figures of fear or fun,” wrote former Booker judge Sameer Rahim.

 His 1980 novel London Fields is an interesting dissection of self-delusion and amoral behaviour, written in a tricky “four voice” narrative structure, and it contains many burnished comic lines, such as “Keith didn’t look like a murderer.
 He looked like a murderer’s dog.”
-Yet the misanthropy is wearisome and the dialogue, from clichéd, cringeworthy ‘ordinary’ Londoners, is jarring.
+Yet the misanthropy is wearisome and the dialogue, from clichéd, cringeworthy “rdinary” Londoners, is jarring.
 Trish Shirt, played in the 2018 movie adaptation by Lily Cole, says of Keith Talent: “He comes round my owce.
 Eel ... bring me booze and that.
 To my owce.
 And use me like a toilet.”
-Amis, a man who carried his blended tobacco in a little leather pouch, admitted taking tips for speaking ‘Cockney’ from reading the memoir of gangland boss ‘Mad’ Frankie Fraser.
+Amis, a man who carried his blended tobacco in a little leather pouch, admitted taking tips for speaking Cockney from reading the memoir of the gangster ‘Mad’ Frankie Fraser.

 It also has to be admitted that Amis was no stranger to self-aggrandisement – he once described a “five-hour read of me” as “the dream night” – but his wit was never far behind.
 When he was asked to describe the profession of writing, he replied: “Well, it is a sort of sedentary, carpet slippers, self-inspecting, nose-picking, arse-scratching kind of job, just you in your study and there is absolutely no way round that.
 So, anyone who is in it for worldly gains and razzmatazz I don’t think will get very far at all.”